 Log Cabin Base Preparation

-Building a log cabin greatly differs to building a shed which most may not realise.
+Building a log cabin greatly differs from building a shed which most may not realise.
 When building a shed the floor usually goes down first, then the walls and the roof.
-However, due to the weight distribution a cabin is builtwith the walls first, followed by the roof and then the floor is left until the end.
-The flooring is nailed in place to each floor bearer but aren't load bearing, the cabin walls hold the entire load of the cabin.
+However, due to the weight distribution, a cabin is built with the walls first, followed by the roof and then the floor is left until the end.
+The flooring is nailed in place to each floor bearer but isn't load bearing, the cabin walls hold the entire load of the cabin.
 Therefore, when laying the base bear these factors in mind as the weight is concentrated around the perimeter of the cabin.

 When constructing a base particular care must be taken to ensure the edges are capable of supporting 2-3 tonne in weight; edges must be strong and sturdy, not crumbling nor chipped.

 The base can either be constructed by forming a concrete slab or laying concrete slabs.